This piece originally appeared in The Nosher.

 I sat down with Eddie Teitel, one of three brothers who runs the family owned shop with their father, Gilbert, to find out how Jewish immigrants from Austria built a successful Italian grocery store.

-Unlike most Jewish immigrants who assimilated to New York’s Lower East Side in the early 20th century, Jacob and Morris Teitel, tailors from Austria, arrived in 1912 and headed north to the Italian neighborhood of Arthur Avenue.
+Unlike most Jewish immigrants who crowded New York’s Lower East Side in the early 20th century, Jacob and Morris Teitel, tailors from Austria, arrived in 1912 and headed north to the Italian neighborhood along Arthur Avenue.
 In 1915, they opened Teitel Brothers, importing high quality provisions from a country they had never visited.
 Jacob and Morris learned to speak Italian before they spoke English.

-In the 1930s, as fascism and anti-Semitism continued to rise in Europe, the Teitel Brother’s landlord warned them, “If people knew you were Jews, nobody would shop here.”
+In the 1930s, as fascism and anti-Semitism rose in Europe, the brothers’ landlord warned them, “If people knew you were Jews, nobody would shop here.”
 A week later, they installed the Star of David mosaic so everyone who crossed the threshold knew they were Jews.
 “It took a lot of courage to do something like that,” Eddie remarked.

 While Teitel Brothers was not the only Jewish merchant on Arthur Avenue, it is the only Jewish store in the neighborhood that exists today.
 Why did Teitel outlive the other Jewish stores?
 According to Eddie, “We’re the first ones here in the morning.
 We start at a quarter to five and we work hard.
 We’re one of the last stores to close up and we have a great product.”

-It’s true.
-Teitels is the Wonka factory of Italian provisions.
-Two thousand products mask the walls of the 900-square foot corner store.
-In Teitels’ 105 year history, much of their inventory has remained constant, but if their customers want something they don’t have, they will order it.
-For example, as more immigrants from Albania and Yugoslavia have moved to the neighborhood, Teitels has added feta and phyllo dough to their shelves.
+Two thousand products mask the walls of the 900-square-foot corner store.
+In Teitel’s 105-year history, much of their inventory has remained constant, but if their customers want something they don’t have, they will order it.
+As more immigrants from Albania and Yugoslavia moved to the neighborhood, Teitel Brothers added feta and phyllo dough to their shelves.

 Eddie is the first Teitel in the third-generation business to visit Italy.
 Every other year, he attends the Food Show in Modena, takes tours of olive oil factories in Spoleto and sees where their Romano cheese is made in Nepi.